Physical Security Solutions During Coronavirus Pandemic

-While much of our society has changed due to the COVID-19 pandemic, protecting valued assets is still crucial for an organization and facility to remain secure.
-The need to protect the people responsible for critical infrastructure has never been more evident.
-Whether it’s healthcare, transportation, energy, banking, and finance, it is imperative to keep our society afloat and functioning.
+While much of society has changed in reaction to the COVID-19 pandemic, protecting valued assets is still crucial for an organization and facility to remain secure.
+Specifically, the need to protect the people responsible for critical infrastructure has never been more evident.
+Whether it’s healthcare, transportation, energy, banking and finance, it is essential to keep society functioning.

-Keeping this in mind, numerous factors need to be considered when developing a physical security plan, regardless of the facility or organization in question.
-The best methods will need to be analyzed to adapt to a facility or organization’s specific needs, especially in consideration of the following:
+With this top of mind, numerous factors need to be considered when developing a physical security plan, regardless of the facility or organization in question.
+Best practices will need to be examined to adapt to a facility or organization’s specific needs, especially keeping the following considerations in mind.

 • Balancing the physical protection of financial assets and laying the framework for investment into security services